 Major-General Charles George Gordon in Khartoum, Sudan.
 His was the first

 dispatch to tell of the loss of Gordon.
-While in Sudan, he quarrelled with Henry
+While in Sudan, he quarreled with Henry

 H. S. Pearse of The Daily News, who later unsuccessfully sued him.
 After leaving